SebastianPaucar/Docker-Kubernetes/nerdctl_setup/README.md

 3. **Socket and path separation:**

-   * Docker CE (with containerd.io) uses its own containerd instance via `/run/containerd/containerd.sock`.
+   * Docker CE (with containerd.io) uses its own `containerd` instance via `/run/containerd/containerd.sock`.
-   * Nerdctl can use its own containerd instance (the full version includes the containerd binary) or you can point it to Docker CE’s containerd socket if desired via the command:
+   * `nerdctl` can use its own `containerd` instance (the full version includes the `containerd` binary) or you can point it to Docker CE’s `containerd` socket if desired via the command:

    ```bash
    nerdctl --address /run/containerd/containerd.sock ps
    ```

-   * If you run nerdctl without `--address`, it defaults to `/run/containerd/containerd.sock`.
+   * If you run `nerdctl` without `--address`, it defaults to `/run/containerd/containerd.sock`.

-They are independent by default, but nerdctl can connect to the same containerd if you explicitly configure it.
-Nerdctl is just a CLI client for containerd.
-Nerdctl does not automatically start containerd.
+They are independent by default, but `nerdctl` can connect to the same `containerd` if you explicitly configure it. `nerdctl` is just a CLI client for `containerd`. `nerdctl` does not automatically start `containerd`.
 There is no socket created on installation (Full installation adds the containerd binary).

-Containerd is a daemon.
+`containerd` is a daemon.
 To create the socket `/run/containerd/containerd.sock`, it must be started.
 If Docker CE is installed, Docker starts containerd for you.
-If nerdctl is installed alone, you must either start containerd manually or use rootless containerd.
+If `nerdctl` is installed alone, you must either start containerd manually or use rootless `containerd`.

 ---